CentroFuturoCiudades/scaling_depopulation_mex/README.md

 uv run snakemake gen_rfuncs --cores 1
 ```

 This generates the output files `mesh.geoparquet` (the multi-temporal population grid), and the radial density functions as csv files in `outputs/rafial_f/`.
+Expected run time is less than an hour in a MacBook Pro M1.